hofstadter-io/hof-docs/content/getting-started/first-example/_index.md

 ---
 title: "A First Example"
 linkTitle: "A First Example"
-brief: "building a simple API"
+brief: "generating a simple API"
 weight: 10
 description: >
-  A code generator for a basic API.
+  Create a code generator for a REST API.
 ---

 {{<lead>}}
-This first example will show you how to write a generator and use it to create a simple API.
+This first example will show you how to create a generator for a Go REST server.
+You'll get an overview all of the parts needed to create and use a __hof generator__.
 {{</lead>}}

+{{<childpages>}}